ryedin/site/privacy/index.md

 ### Billing

 Convox Console uses Stripe (<https://stripe.com>) to collect and process payment card information, such as credit card information, to bill for paid parts of Convox Console.
-Stripe collects billing information, stores it, and uses it to charge your payment method on Convox' behalf.
+Stripe collects billing information, stores it, and uses it to charge your payment method on Convox's behalf.

 ### Analytics